Section 06: pvalues

 I forgot my exact blood type, but I'm sure it is either A or O. And I was bitten by a mosquito today.
 How is this reflected in the posteriors?

 To compare these two hypotheses, I can take a ratio of their posterior probabilities.
-The denominator \(P(\text{Landing})\) cancels out.
+The denominator $P(\text{Landing})$ cancels out.

-Generally speaking, when we look for the hypothesis with the highest \(P(\theta \mid D)\), we can ignore the denominator, since it's unaffected by hypothesis.
+Generally speaking, when we look for the hypothesis with the highest $P(\theta \mid D)$, we can ignore the denominator, since it's unaffected by hypotheses.

-- If we have some prior beliefs \(P(\theta)\), the \(\theta\) that maximizes \(P(D\mid \theta)P(\theta)\) is the maximum a posteriori (MAP) estimation.
+- If we have some prior beliefs $P(\theta)$, the $\theta$ that maximizes $P(D\mid \theta)P(\theta)$ is the maximum a posteriori (MAP) estimation.
+This is a point estimate of the parameters.

-- If we further assume uniform priors \(P(\theta)\) on all \(\theta\), then \(P(\theta \mid D) \propto P(D\mid \theta)\).
-Now, the \(\theta\) that maximizes \(P(D\mid \theta)\) (a.k.a. likelihood) is the maximum likelihood estimation (MLE).
+- If we further assume uniform priors $P(\theta)$ on all $\theta$, then $P(\theta \mid D) \propto P(D\mid \theta)$.
+Now, the $\theta$ that maximizes $P(D\mid \theta)$ (a.k.a. likelihood) is the maximum likelihood estimation (MLE).

-Concepts behind likelihood \(P(D \mid \theta)\) with binomial
+Concepts behind likelihood $P(D \mid \theta)$ with binomial

-Binomial process: we run \(n\) trials, with each trial having a success probability \(p\), and we count how many successes we get out of the \(n\) trials.
+Binomial process: we run $n$ trials, with each trial having a success probability $p$, and we count how many successes we get out of the $n$ trials.

-The probability mass function: (The probability of getting \(k\) successes)
+The probability mass function: (The probability of getting $k$ successes)

 The log likelihood:

-Now it's a little easier to take the derivative with respect to \(p\):
+Now it's a little easier to take the derivative with respect to $p$:

-Setting it to zero to find our maximizer, \(\hat{p}\) (you should check it's a maximum by taking the second derivative too):
+Setting it to zero to find our maximizer, $\hat{p}$ (you should check it's a maximum by taking the second derivative too):

-Rather unsurprisingly, if we observe \(k\) heads out of \(n\) flips, the maximum likelihood estimate of the probability of heads is just \(k/n\).
+This $\hat{p}$ is our estimate of the parameter we were looking for, and in this case fully specifies our $\theta$.
+Rather unsurprisingly, in a coin flip system, if we observe $k$ heads out of $n$ flips, the maximum likelihood estimate of the probability of heads is just $k/n$.

-We can also plot \(\log L(p)\) against \(p\).
+We can also plot $\log L(p)$ against $p$.
 Clearly, there exists a maximum.

 We find the probability mass function curve for this MLE.
 It indeed has the most overlap with the observed data.